piginpink/payoffCopy/README.md

-This contains the clean React copy of the code
+This is the final payoff website for WRI270/271